Updated Aug 3, 2020

 No. As of April 27, 2020, every hospitals and healthcare facilities we have shared the certificates and test results that came with our KN95/FFP2 shipments has approved and accepted them, and gladly received our donations.

 Although CDC published guidance Strategies for Optimizing the Supply of N95 Respirators, providing that as Crisis Alternate Strategies: “Use of respirators approved under standards used in other countries that are similar to NIOSH-approved N95 respirators”, some healthcare facilities or job responsibilities may still only permit NIOSH Approved face masks (with or without providing them to AmeriClerkships Members).
-In this case, KN95/FFP2 are used as ‘surgical masks’ which are currently worn in most U.S. hospital floors and departments with and without an underlying respirator.
+In this case, KN95/FFP2 are used as ‘surgical masks’ which are currently worn in most U.S. hospital floors and departments with and without an underlying respirator, but not when treating patients in isolation rooms or if working with suspected/confirmed COVID-19 positive patients.

 AmeriClerkships Medical Society (ACMedical or AMS) is facilitating an efficient means by which to provide access to Personal Protective Equipment, face masks, surgical masks and other healthcare supplies (collectively, PPE) to its Members, hospitals, employees, healthcare facilities, health care providers and other personnel who need such PPE (collectively, User or Users).
 AMS or ACMedical, and each of their affiliates (each, a Party, and collectively, the Parties), are not qualified to evaluate or inspect the PPE, or evaluate the suppliers or manufacturers of PPE in advance.
 Users receiving PPE are solely responsible for evaluating any PPE any and all Users may receive from AMS, and in particular, are responsible for confirming that the PPE provided to Users (donated or paid for) meet any applicable requirements and specifications, are not defective, adulterated, or otherwise unsuitable for the intended use.
 Neither AMS or ACMedical nor any other Party makes any representations or warranties regarding the functionality or performance of PPE, or that use of such PPE will result in any particular outcomes, or that any documents or certificates provided by the manufacturer or the distributor to AMS are authentic or valid.
 Users acknowledges and agree that any PPE they receive is accepted on an “AS IS” basis, with no representations or warranties of any kind, express or implied, including without limitation any representation or warranty regarding quality, compliance with any applicable specifications, non-infringement, merchantability or fitness for a particular purpose, prevention or treatment of any disease.
 Any use of PPE received through AMS or ACMedical is at the Users own risk.
 Neither AMS or ACMedical nor any of the other Parties will be liable for any damages of any kind arising from (i) the use of, or reliance on, any PPE received by any person or entity via AMS or ACMedical; (ii) any allocation or non-allocation of PPE using AMS or ACMedical; or (iii) any delay in delivery or failure to deliver PPE for any reason.
 Each User who agrees to receive PPE from AMS (either paid or donated) must sign the disclaimer below.